SMU-Rainflow/SMU-Rainflow/README.md

-PhD or Postgraduate is not important.
+PhD or Postgraduate is not important.:disappointed:

-Knowledge and Experience are important.
+Knowledge and Experience are important.:relaxed:

-IELST or CET-4/6 is not important.
+IELST or CET-4/6 is not important.:disappointed:

-Comnuication, Reading and Writing is important.
+Comnuication, Reading and Writing is important.:relaxed:

-Title is not important.
+Title is not important.:disappointed:

-Good for society is important.
+Good for society is important.:relaxed: